Human Rights Support

 If you are being harassed or discriminated against:

-2. If this is difficult or uncomfortable, ask for some assistance from an advisor, counselor, student association representative, peer support, faculty association, union representative, instructor, supervisor, manager, dean or director.
+- If this is difficult or uncomfortable, ask for some assistance from an advisor, counsellor, student association representative, peer support, faculty association, union representative, instructor, supervisor, manager, dean or director.

 - Speak to the human rights advisor, who can assist you with how to proceed with the issue or complaint.

 - Remember, you don’t have to tolerate harassment or discrimination in any form.
 There are people at Medicine Hat College who are trained to help and support you.